ashwanigl/ClaudeCodeBackupAndViewer/README.md

 const PORT = 58234; // Change this value
 ```

-### Icon Regeneration
-To modify the logo:
-1. Edit `build/icon.svg`
-2. Run `./generate-icons.sh`
-3. Rebuild the app with `npm run build:macos`

 ## 📝 License

 MIT

 ## 🤝 Support

-For issues or questions, please check the Claude CLI documentation or contact support.
+For issues or questions, please raise an issue on GitHub.

 ---

-**Built with ❤️ for the Claude CLI community**
+**Built with ❤️ for the Claude Code CLI community**